final.png

 Implementation & Adoption

 We can’t create a design system without a good foundation.
 After concluding everything, I started with the foundation and guidelines of the design system that would be applicable to all tools.
 Other designers can use these guidelines to create new components and expand the system further.
-Foundation elements of our design systems are grid, spacing, colour palette, typography, iconography.
+The foundation elements of our design systems are grid, spacing, colour palette, typography, and iconography.

 Responsive layout grid